 This type of depression mostly affects women who have transitioned into menopause.
 Perimenopausal depression leads to strange menstrual periods, hot flashes, erratic variations in hormone levels, and lack of sleep.

 In most cases, the illness can worsen the usual symptoms of depression in females.
-According to recent research, a woman who is approaching menopause is twice as likely to suffer from a major depressive disorder than a relatively young woman.
+According to recent research, a woman approaching menopause is twice as likely to suffer from a major depressive disorder than a relatively young woman.

 Premenstrual Dysphoric Disorder

 Many women in their late adult years show premenstrual syndrome symptoms.
 The indicators of this condition include irritability, abdominal bloating, anxiety, breast tenderness, and headache.
 Often, these symptoms are short-lived.